feathersui/feathersui-website/docs/haxe-openfl/combo-box.md

 }
 ```

-Alternatively, the value of the [`selectedIndex`](https://api.feathersui.com/current/feathers/controls/ComboBox.html#selectedIndex) property references the index of the items in the combo box, in the order that they were added.
+Alternatively, the value of the [`selectedIndex`](https://api.feathersui.com/current/feathers/controls/ComboBox.html#selectedIndex) property references the index of the items in the combo box's collection, in the order that they were added.

 ```hx
 function comboBox_changeHandler(event:Event):Void {